DewmikaSenarathna/DonsCalculator/README.md

 - **Error Handling**: Robust handling of common errors like division by zero.

 ### How to Get It:
-You can check out the project on my GitHub repository [here](https://github.com/yourusername/dons-calculator).
+You can check out the project on my GitHub repository.
 Feel free to download, use, and even contribute to its development!

 ### Installation Instructions:
 1. Clone the repository: `git clone https://github.com/DewmikaSenarathna/DonsCalculator.git